Questions? Call or text anytime πŸ“ž 818-446-9627

 All the attention after a difficult birth naturally goes to the person who gave birth and the new baby.
 Their physical and emotional recovery is paramount.
 But in the process, another person's experience is often completely overlooked: yours.
 You were there, too.
 You saw the medical emergency unfold.
 You heard the alarms.
 You felt the terror in the room.
 You watched the person you love in agony or fear for their life.
 And you were powerless to stop it.

 Feeling helpless while witnessing a loved one's traumatic experience can be deeply traumatizing in its own right.
 If you are a partner who is struggling with memories of a difficult birth, your feelings are real, valid, and deserving of attention.
 Ignoring your own trauma not only harms your well-being but can also create a barrier to supporting your partner and bonding with your new child.
-Understanding and addressing your experience is a critical part of your family's recovery from birth trauma.
+Understanding and addressing your experience is a critical part of your family's recovery from .

 The Overlooked Trauma of the Birth Partner